PreciselyData/Private-GeoTax-APIs/docs/guides/aks/QuickStartAKS_UsingNVME.md

   helm install nginx-ingress ingress-nginx/ingress-nginx -f ./cluster-sample/aks/ingress-values.yaml
   ```

-*Note: You can update the nodeSelector according to your cluster's ingress node.*
+*Note: Update the nodeSelector according to your cluster's ingress node.*

 Once ingress controller setup is completed, you can verify the status and get the ingress URL by using the following
 command: